CATcher-org/CATcher/README.md

 ## 2.2.
 Set up Github Repositories
-This application assumes 4 repositories will be created under the above organization.
+This application 4 separate repositories, one for each phase in the bug reporting process.

 For each phase, users with write access will be able to upload files (e.g. screenshots, .txt files, etc...) onto the repository's `/file` folder.
 These files are used in conjuction with issue description and comments in a form of a link.
 As for images, the actual image will be displayed.

+**NOTE**: The repositories used in the *Bug Reporting Phase* and *Tester's Response Phase* are to be located in the individual User's Repository.

-### 2.2.1. `public_data` Repository
+### 2.2.1.
+Settings Repository
-The name of this repository must be **exactly** `public_data`.
-This repository must contain 1 file called `data.csv`.
-This `.csv` file, will contain the following information:
+The name of this repository must be stated in the application during login.
+This repository must contain a `data.csv` and a `settings.json` file.

+The `data.csv` file, must contain the following information:
 1. Roles of users.
 (Student, Tutor, Admin)
 2. Student's team allocation.
 For each student, the `.csv` file must specify which team the student is in.
 3. Tutor's team allocation.
 For each tutor, the `.csv` must specify which teams the tutor is assigned to.

 An example of `data.csv`: https://github.com/CATcher-org/public_data/blob/master/data.csv

+The `settings.json` file must contain the following information:
+1. The list of open phases represented by `"openPhases": []`.
+2. The name of the repository that each phase is to utilize.

+An example of `settings.json`: https://github.com/CATcher-org/public_data/blob/master/settings.json

 ### 2.2.2.
 Bug Reporting Repository
 All the bug reports that are created from the application will be posted into this repository.